adlnet/xAPI-Spec/xAPI.md

 X-Experience-API-Version and Content-Type) which are expected to appear in the HTTP header must instead be included as a form parameter with the same name.

-Other headers not explictly required by this specification should appear in the HTTP header as normal.
+Other header parameters not explictly required by this specification should appear in the HTTP header as normal.
 The request should still include a Content-Type header (in the HTTP header) for this type of request with a value of 'application/x-www-form-urlencoded'.
 The Content-Type form parameter will specify